 Kale and Brussels Sprout Salad

-Brussels sprouts and kale star in this two-veggie salad.
+Brussels sprouts and kale star in this delicious salad.
 Shredded veggies, crunchy pecans, and sweet Craisins are drizzled with a creamy maple vinaigrette.
 Gimme seconds please.

 Strawberry Spinach Salad